 Simultaneously, they develop a style guide.
 If the bank has a web application already, the designer will likely use the brand’s color themes and logo.
 The website, desktop, and mobile app should display the same information and consistent style.
 A startup has to pay special attention to giving its app a visual identity and creating its unique brand.

-The typography, colors, other visual elements, and even the ‘voice’ of the in-app messages should appeal to your target audience and distinguish you from competitors.
 It’s best to balance between respectability and excessive formality, so don’t be afraid to interact with customers on a more personal level, with a bit of humor to the graphics and texts.

 Here are some more tips:

 The designer links the created wireframes to form a prototype – an interactive representation of the user journey.
 It establishes the order of the app screens and navigation between them, all screen layouts, graphics, animations, and micro-interactions.
-It can be so realistic that the product owner and potential users can perform simulated tasks with the model, helping discover flaws and areas for improvement early on.

 Finally, after the owner approves a high-fidelity prototype, it can be handed over to the programmers to implement.

-At this stage, the team brings the design to life by programming the client-side (the interface for the customers to interact with) and the back-end – the app’s inner workings, such as data processing, safeguards, connections with cloud servers, payment gateways, etc. Namely, the developers will have to connect the application with the bank’s server: the app on a smartphone or tablet can’t process transactions itself.
+At this stage, the team brings the design to life by programming the client-side (the interface for the customers to interact with) and the back-end – the app’s inner workings, such as data processing, safeguards, connections with cloud servers, payment gateways, etc.

 They will likely integrate several APIs (application programming interfaces) to enable data exchange between different apps.
 For example, these integrations will help you visualize the data gathered from your bank server, enrich the app experience with electronic signatures, cross-bank money transfers, expense tracking, etc.